HugzFluentMiny/markdown-cv/index.md

 | more details through an email request please.
 </div>

 ## Personal Statement

 I started at a helpdesk, got offered a project management role, evolved as service delivery manager, helped Proximus in reaching a leader position in the Belgian M2M market and delivered the largest, hosted data centre environment for a Proximus customer to date!
+Today i hold a position as program manager where i manage a transition into Azure along with a project for development of an application to help detect fraud.

 ### Employement

 `2019 - Present`
 __Proximus - Program Manager__
 - Belgian Mobile ID (Itsme Mobile App)